-Celtic Glasgow fans, for example, have taken Depeche Mode's hit "Just Can't Get Enough" — and are very skilled at shouting it out in time with the beat.
+In Glasgow, Scotland, for example, Celtic fans, for example, have taken Depeche Mode's hit "Just Can't Get Enough" — and are very skilled at shouting it out in time with the beat.

 The fact that this cheesy piece of music history made it into the tough world of British football can be attributed to the U.K. band Gerry & the Pacemakers.
 They released a cover version in 1963 and it shot to number one on the English charts.
-That same year, it was blasted through the loudspeakers in the Liverpool stadium for the first time.
+That same year, it was blasted through the loudspeakers at Anfield for the first time.

 A few weeks later, "You'll Never Walk Alone" was played again — and that was enough to get fans hooked.
-Liverpool faithfuls started regularly singing it to cheer their team on.
+The Liverpool faithful started regularly singing it to cheer their team on.
 The slow, gentle number would become one of the most unusual soccer anthems.

 Because of its more solemn mood, "You'll Never Walk Alone" has created several goose-bump moments in soccer history.
 It was sung, for example at the FA Cup Finale in 1989, just a few weeks after the tragedy in Hillsborough Stadium, in which over 90 FC Liverpool fans were crushed to death in the crowd.

 "You'll Never Walk Alone" quickly spread beyond Liverpool.
 In 2009, it was sung at the funeral for former German national goalkeeper Robert Enke, who committed suicide after suffering from depression.
-And just a few weeks ago, it was heard at the Europe League final between FC Liverpool and Borussia Dortmund.
-Some 45,000 fans joined in one song — a few tissues were certainly passed quietly through the rows.
+And when Liverpool and Borussia Dortmund met in the Europa League in 2016, both sets of fans joined in — and a few tissues were certainly passed quietly through the rows.